flarum/flarum.github.io/_docs/index.md

 - **Fast and simple.** No clutter, no bloat, no complex dependencies.
 Flarum is built with PHP so it's quick and easy to deploy.
 The interface is powered by Mithril, a performant JavaScript framework with a tiny footprint.

 - **Beautiful and responsive.** This is forum software for humans.
 Flarum is carefully designed to be consistent and intuitive across platforms, out-of-the-box.
-It's backed by LESS, so themeing is a cinch.
+It's backed by LESS, so theming is a cinch.

 - **Powerful and extensible.** Customize, extend, and integrate Flarum to suit your community.
 Flarum's architecture is amazingly flexible, prioritizing comprehensive APIs and great documentation.